fchensan/application-study-tool/pages/components/otel_collector/otel_collector.md

 ---

-The **OpenTelemetry Collector** is a crucial component of the **Application Study Tool (AST)**, providing a custom distribution designed specifically for monitoring F5 BigIP devices.
-This collector features a specialized **BigIP Receiver** component, which retrieves metric data from the BigIP iControl REST endpoint.
+The **OpenTelemetry Collector** is a crucial component of the **Application Study Tool (AST)**, providing a custom distribution designed specifically for monitoring F5 BIG-IP devices.
+This collector features a specialized **BigIP Receiver** component, which retrieves metric data from the BIG-IP iControl REST endpoint.

 While working towards open sourcing the receiver component, the AST project will maintain a build of the collector with the requisite receivers, processors, and exporters needed to collect and send data where